 - You can be approved for at most two Amex credit cards in a 90 day period

-- You can have at most four American Express credit cards at any point (this doesn’t include cards without a preseet spending limit); that limit used to be five, but has been lowered to four for now
+- You can have at most five American Express credit cards at any point (this doesn’t include cards without a preseet spending limit)

 Marriott Bonvoy Brilliant Card $450 Annual Fee